Nursing Clinical Education (Minnesota)

 Both Mayo Clinic's outpatient and inpatient facilities provide the training areas for the Nursing Clinical Education Program.
 In some cases, students also have access to community-based educational opportunities with Mayo Clinic-based programs and facilities.

 Mayo Clinic's state-of-the-art diagnostic, therapeutic and research facilities enhance student clinical experiences and the ability for clinical preceptors to provide high-quality clinical education experiences.

-Graduation and Certification
+Graduation and certification

-Your nursing clinical education hours will vary according to your affiliated school schedule and class requirements.
+Your nursing clinical education hours vary according to your affiliated school schedule and class requirements.
 Some clinical hours occur during the daytime and some during the evening.

 Mayo School of Health Sciences provides clinical educational experiences for approximately 1,300 students from 11 affiliated institutions each year in the Nursing Clinical Education Programs at Mayo's campus in Rochester.